yiwenluo-gogogo/Cauchy/README.md

-# Simba
+# Cauchy
-A software to that can read SAS dataset and produce summary statistics as well as frequency and plot
+A software to that can read SAS dataset and produce summary statistics, frequency table and plots.